jameshfisher/jameshfisher.com/_posts/2017-03-11-openssl-s_client.md

 ---
-title: "How do I fetch a server's SSL certificate using `openssl`?"
+title: How do I fetch a server's SSL certificate using `openssl`?
+justification: >-
-justification: "I said I'd learn SSL.
+  I said I'd learn SSL.
 I'm doing this by going through all the `openssl` commands.
-Here's the `s_client` command."
+Here's the `s_client` command.
+tags:
+  - openssl
+  - tls
+  - certificates
+  - security
+  - cli
+  - programming
+taggedAt: '2024-03-26'
 ---

 The `openssl` tool has a command `s_client` which is a general SSL client; i.e. it connects to an SSL-enabled server.
 HTTPS servers run an SSL on TCP port 443.
 We can use `s_client` to connect to them.
 Here's an example of connecting to the HTTPS server on `google.com` and getting the root page.
 In the course of this, the process prints the "certificate chain" to standard out.